NeoFlock/onyx-os/usr/src/kocos/README.md

 os.execute"lua build.lua kocos"
 ```

-KOCOS will be built in `kernel`.
+KOCOS will be built in `boot/vmkocos`.

-Inside of your more complex build system.
+### Inside of your more complex build system

-This can be done for an ONYX submodule.
+This can be done with an ONYX submodule.
 There is the downside of having the entirety of ONYX in a submodule,
 however unless you're compiling this inside of an OpenComputers machine, you should not run into storage issues
 because of this.

-ONYX also contains other things you may want to take, like the Lua script runtime that KOCOS depends on, which can be tricky to get right.
+ONYX also contains other things you may want to take, like the Lua script runtime that most programs depend on, which can be tricky to get right.
+KOCOS will attempt to load in `luart` by default for `--!lua` scripts, but can be configured to load other modules instead.

 ## Using KOCOS in OpenOS